A stochastic algorithm finding $p$-means on the circle: Introduction

-How to choose in practice the exponents $c$ and $k$ satisfying $c\geq 2k+1$ in Theorem \ref{t2}?
-We note that the larger $c$, the faster $\alpha$ goes to zero and the faster the algorithm $Z$ is using the data $(Y_n)_{n\in\NN}$.
-In compensation, $k$ can be chosen larger, which means that $\nu$ is closer to its approximation by its transport through the kernel $K_{\cdot,\kappa_t}(\cdot) $ (defined before the statement of Theorem \ref{t2}, for more details see Section 5), namely the convergence will be more precise.
-This is quite natural, since more data have been required at some fixed time.
-So in practice a trade-off has to be made between the number of i.i.d.\ variables distributed according to $\nu$ one has at his disposal and the quality of the approximation of $\cM_p$. \sm When $\nu$ is an empirical measure of the form $(\sum_{l=1}^N\delta_{x_l})/N$ where the $x_l$, $l\in\lin 1, N\rin$, are distinct points of the circle, Hotz and Huckemann \cite{2011arXiv1108.2141H} presented an algorithm finding the means with a complexity of order $N^2$.
-Another algorithm was proposed by Charlier \cite{2011arXiv1109.1986C} valid too for means on the circle associated to empirical measures (the latter can next be used to approximate more general probability measures, but it seems this is not a very efficient method, since for each new point added to the empirical measure, the whole algorithm has to be started again from scratch).
-But up to our knowledge, the process of Theorem \ref{t1} is the only algorithm finding $p$-means for any $p\geq 1$ and for any probability measure $\nu$ admitting H\"olderian densities, even in the restricted situation of the circle. \me The paper is constructed on the following plan.
-In next section we recall some results about simulated annealing which give the heuristics for the above convergence.
+The paper is constructed on the following plan.
+In next section, we recall some results about simulated annealing which give the heuristics for the above convergence.
 Another alternative algorithm is presented, in the same spirit as $X$ and $Z$, but without jumps.
-In Section 3 we discuss about the regularity of the function $U_p$, in terms of that of $\nu$.
+In Section~\ref{sec3}, we discuss about the regularity of the function $U_p$, in terms of that of $\nu$.
 It enables to see how close is the instantaneous invariant measure associated to the algorithm at large times $t\geq0$ to the Gibbs measures associated to the potential $U_p$ and to the inverse temperature $\beta_t^{-1}$.
-The proof of Theorem~\ref{t1} is given in Section 4.
-The fifth section is devoted to the extension presented in Theorem~\ref{t2} and the appendix deals with technicalities relative to the temporal marginal laws of the algorithms.
+The proof of Theorem~\ref{t1} is given in Section~\ref{sec4}.
+The fifth section is devoted to the extension presented in Theorem~\ref{t2} and the \hyperref[append]{Appendix} deals with technicalities relative to the temporal marginal laws of the algorithms.